Oxalis vulcanicola 'Plum Crazy'

 -

-Flowers all year round: under good indoor conditions, it can bloom almost continuously
+Flowers all year: under good indoor conditions, it can bloom almost continuously

 -